 Remote-first model

 With a remote-first hybrid model, your employees will spend most of their time working remotely.
-They’ll have the option to come into the office, but there won’t be an expectation that they have to do so regularly.
-And hiring decisions won’t be based on where someone is located.
+They can come into the office but won’t be expected to do so regularly, and hiring decisions won’t be based on where someone is located.

 The biggest benefit of this model is that it will allow you to significantly reduce your office space.
-In addition, this working arrangement will be attractive to many potential job candidates, allowing you to recruit top talent to your organization.
+In addition, this working arrangement will attract many potential job candidates, allowing you to recruit top talent to your organization.

-But you’ll have to invest in technology to make it possible for employees to work from home, and some employees may begin to feel disconnected from the company if they aren’t regularly coming into the office.
+But you’ll have to invest in technology to enable employees to work from home, and some employees may feel disconnected from the company if they aren’t regularly coming into the office.
 This could negatively impact teams that need to collaborate on projects.

 A staggered schedule allows your employees to split their days between working on-site and working remotely.